siddharthshah08/search-cli/README.md

 User - `belongs_to` an organization
 Ticker - `belongs_to` an organization and has a `submitter` and `assignee` `user` (Single table inheritance on User table.)

 The application starts by running the `runner.rb` file.
-This file creates the tables and loads data in the objects. `sqlite's` inmemory database is used as database for the application
+This file creates the tables and loads data in the objects. `sqlite's` in memory database is used as database for the application.
+Data for these active record models is loaded from json filed in `/data` directory.

 ```
 ActiveRecord::Base.establish_connection(